- Discover EaseUS

 Step 3.
 Right-click on your USB flash drive and select Format to format the drive and make it usable.

-If you have similar issues with your hard drive, check out the fixes below.
+Check out the fixes below if you have similar issues with your hard drive.

 If your hard drive is not showing up in both Windows File Explorer and Disk Management, the reasons could be: